keeperYb/hello-world/NOTE_SqlAlchemy.md

 > it holds are the food (and the database…the kitchen?)!
 > See more on [THIS PAGE](https://docs.sqlalchemy.org/en/13/orm/session_basics.html#session-faq-whentocreate)

-###### When do I construct a Session, when do I commit it, and when do I close it?
+###### Extra Reading: When do I construct a Session, when do I commit it, and when do I close it?
 > The basic rules:
 > 1. As a general rule, keep the lifecycle of the session _**separate and external**_ from
 >functions and objects that access and/or manipulate database data.
 This will greatly
 >help with achieving a predictable and consistent transactional scope.
 > 2. Make sure you have a clear notion of where transactions begin and end, and **_keep_**
 >**_transactions short_**, meaning, they end at the series of a sequence of operations,
 >instead of being held open indefinitely.

+BOOKMARK: 'A web application is the easiest case'